CalistaJajalla/ftw-de-bootcamp/v2/calista.md

 - Where did I get this info from?

   - Ans: From Kaggle :>.
 I checked 'Data Explorer' of dataset, specifically aisles.csv, departments.csv, products.csv.
-I

 - Is this part necessary?